bell-boy/bell-boy.github.io/_posts/2024-07-05-deep-learning-from-scratch-in-scratch.md

 Now all that's left to do is implement the fucntions, load in the data, and profit right?

-# then it all went horribly wrong
+# Then it all went horribly wrong

 You see, I've been spoiled by pytorch.
 I've never really had to think about how the arrays were stored under pytorch's hood.
 Yes I knew they were flat arrays for fast indexing, but *in what order*.
 Even though I had checked each matmul by had, I hadn't bothered to check the *order* of each array.
 When I say order, I mean the order the values exist in memory.